As life gets more hectic, it is all too easy to go without sleep. In fact, many Americans only get 6 hours of sleep a night or less.

 Talk with your health care provider if you are often tired during the day, or lack of sleep makes it hard to do daily activities.
 There are treatments available to improve sleep.

 Carskadon MA, Dement WC.
-Normal human sleep.
+Normal human sleep: an overview.
 In: Kryger M, Roth T, Dement WC, eds.
 Principles and Practice of Sleep Medicine.
 6th ed.
 Philadelphia, PA: Elsevier; 2017:chap 2.

 Drake CL, Wright KP.
 Shift work, shift-work disorder, and jet lag.
 In: Kryger M, Roth T, Dement WC, eds.
 Principles and Practice of Sleep Medicine.
 6th ed.
 Philadelphia, PA: Elsevier; 2017:chap 75.